This post may contain affiliate links. Read my disclosure policy.

 Bolognese Ground Beef Stuffed Mushrooms are an easy party appetizer packed with all the flavors of your favorite Italian meat sauce in one bite-sized package.
-With a sprinkling of mozzarella and parmesan cheese, these low carb, gluten free stuffed mushrooms are going to be one of your favorite gluten free appetizers or even a simple dinner alongside a salad.
+Topped with mozzarella and parmesan cheese, these low carb, gluten free stuffed mushrooms are going to be one of your favorite gluten free appetizers or even a simple dinner alongside a salad.

 Disclaimer: This recipe was developed through a sponsored partnership with Tuttorosso.
 As always, all opinions are my own.